lyenliang/tromegle/README.md

 ###OSX

-I don't own an Apple computer (too rich for my blood), but I understand that [OSX has shipped with Twisted pre-installed-ish since 2007][osx].
-So, there's a good chance that this code works with zero setup - woohoo!
-If you happen to have an OSX box, please give it a shot and let me know how it goes.
-Thanks!
+OSX has shipped with Twisted preinstalled since 2007, so Tromegle should work out-of-the-box!
+If you have any trouble, you should try [this simple procedure](http://twistedmatrix.com/trac/wiki/FrequentlyAskedQuestions#WhyamIgettingImportErrorsforTwistedsubpackagesonOSX10.5).

-If you have trouble with the OSX version of Twisted, try [downloading the tarball][download] and installing it to a different `PYTHONPATH` than the default.
+If that doesn't work, you can try [downloading the tarball][download] and installing it to a different `PYTHONPATH` than the default.

 [download]: http://twistedmatrix.com/trac/wiki/Downloads
 [osx]: http://twistedmatrix.com/trac/wiki/FrequentlyAskedQuestions#WhyamIgettingImportErrorsforTwistedsubpackagesonOSX10.5